ktomk/pipelines/README.md

 the file, pipelines tells it and exists with non-zero status.

-To execute a different pipeline use the `--pipeline <id>` option where `id` is one of the list by the `--list` option.
+To execute a different pipeline use the `--pipeline <id>` option where `<id>` is one of the list by the `--list` option.
 Even more information about the pipelines is available via `--show`.
 Both `--list` and `--show` will output and exit.

 Run the pipeline as if a tag/branch or bookmark has been pushed with `--trigger <ref>` where `<ref>` is `tag:<name>`, `branch:<name>` or `bookmark:<name>`.
-If there is no according tags, branches or bookmarks pipeline with that name, the name is compared against the patterns of the referenced pipelines type and if found, that pipeline is run.
+If there is no tag, branch or bookmark pipeline with that name, the name is compared against the patterns of the referenced pipelines type and if found, that pipeline is run.
 Otherwise the default pipeline is run, if there is no default pipeline, no pipeline at all is run and the command exits with non-zero status.

 TODO: brace patterns are supported by bitbucket pipelines but not yet by pipelines.